 High on the hill is the Merritts Mountain House, ready to serve you up some mouth-watering dishes.
-Refuel your empty tank with some classic European pub fares, from lamb shanks to Goulash, while saving some room for cakes and slices made in-house.
+Refuel your empty tank with some classic European pub fares, from lamb shanks to goulash, while saving some room for cakes and slices made in-house.
 Cosy up inside or head out for a fresh tang of sun, and warm up with a classic hot chocolate.

 Jindabyne is a haven for frugal families, offering plenty of spots to stay outside the confines of the snowy ski slopes.
 There’s also a level of versatility here, with plenty of dining options to consider, which could also include cooking at home.
-The list below are the top hotels and inns to stay in and doesn’t include the dozens of bed and breakfasts and single-house villas that are on offer in the small town of Jindabyne.
+The list below is the top hotels and inns to stay in and doesn’t include the dozens of bed and breakfasts and single-house villas that are on offer in the small town of Jindabyne.